sveetch/project-composer/docs/index.rst

 Project composer
 ================

-This is a Python modular project composer.
+This is a Python composer for modular projects.

-Basically, you will give a project manifest to the composer that will use it to organize your various project parts.
-Parts can be classes, text files or you can implement another part backend.
+Basically, you give it a project manifest that will be uses to organize your various project parts.
+Parts can be classes, text files or you can implement another part kind.

 Dependancies